 This also means if you want to track an action the user does, like submitting a form or signing up, you will have to write code in the language/syntax of Google Analytics, Facebook, Google Ads, Adroll, Marketo, Drift, Hotjar, and Hellobar.
 This would mean your developer has to write the tracking for that action eight times to make it work with each tool.

 This is one of the age-old reasons why developers hate marketing, and sometimes marketers.
 We peskily ask them to do repetitive tasks that suck!
+Just so we can have data points about marketing campaigns and customer experience in real time.

 But this is how Segment is different, and how it revolutionized the space.
 With Segment, you only have to install their tracking script, and then write one language or syntax, and they will translate it downstream into all the other tools.
 They do all the heavy lifting of translating the data (code) so you only have to write for them and then they deliver it in the other tools’ languages.